 ASIP (Agouti Signaling Protein) is a Protein Coding gene.
-Diseases associated with ASIP include obesity and autoimmune hepatitis.
-Among its related pathways are Insulin-mediated glucose transport and Adipogenesis.
+Diseases associated with ASIP include Malignant Melanoma, Somatic and Obesity.
+Among its related pathways are Insulin-mediated glucose transport and Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways.
 GO annotations related to this gene include receptor binding and type 4 melanocortin receptor binding.

 UniProtKB/Swiss-Prot for ASIP Gene

 Involved in the regulation of melanogenesis.
 The binding of ASP to MC1R precludes alpha-MSH initiated signaling and thus blocks production of cAMP, leading to a down-regulation of eumelanogenesis (brown/black pigment) and thus increasing synthesis of pheomelanin (yellow/red pigment).
 In higher primates, agouti may affect the quality of hair pigmentation rather than its pattern of deposition.
 Could well play a role in neuroendocrine aspects of melanocortin action.
 May have some functional role in regulating the lipid metabolism with adipocytes.